What Is Shockwave Therapy? Does It Hurt?

 Shockwave Therapy offers many benefits, as follows:

-Like many clinical procedures, Shockwave Therapy has side effects too.
-Fortunately, these side effects are fairly mild, such as temporary soreness or swelling of treated areas, which may last for a couple of days only.
+Mild Side Effects: Like many clinical procedures, Shockwave Therapy has side effects too.
+Fortunately, these side effects are mild, such as temporary soreness or swelling of treated areas, which may last for a couple of days only.

 What Conditions Can Shockwave Therapy Treat?